Let’s SCOOT: How Dubai Traffic Systems Work

 The priority at the signals is given to the major roads as well as the routes that are most congested to aid the traffic in becoming smoother along these routes.
 SCOOT manages this, while also implementing a steady flow of traffic on the minor roads too.

-However, this system isn’t without its controversies, and one of the key debatable issues about SCOOT and Dubai’s traffic is the overall duration of red and green lights on the traffic signals.
+However, this system isn’t without its controversies, and one of the key debatable issues about SCOOT and Dubai traffic systems is the overall duration of red and green lights on the traffic signals.
 There are a lot of opinions, and not everyone agrees on the basis of deciding the duration.
 Nobody likes a lengthy stay at traffic junctions, and hence they have a tough time accepting the longer stays, even if it’s overall logical.
 Although, motorists can rarely do a lot more than voice their opinions as the UAE’s government has improvised the federal laws regulating vehicular travel, which are supported by steep fines.

 The SCOOT decides the duration of a particular signal as per the volume of vehicular traffic at any particular junction.
 During normal operational situations, the stoppage will be lesser than 255 seconds, while the minimum approach time is seven seconds.